willfurnass/sheffield_hpc/bessemer/slurm.rst

 .. code-block:: sh

-    srun --ntasks="N" --pty bash -i
+    srun -c="N" --pty bash -i

-The parameter "N" represents the number of CPU cores upto 40.
+The parameter "N" represents the number of CPU cores upto 4 per interactive job.
 Please note that requesting multiple cores in an interactive node depends on the availability.
 During peak times, it is unlikely that you can successfully request a large number of cpu cores interactively.
 Therefore, it may be a better approach to submit your job non-interactively.

 You can request additional memory (parameter "nn" represents the amount of memory):